-The following rules are used by Optiq to validate a transaction is eligible for matching.
+The following rules are used by Optiq to validate a transaction is eligible for matching:

 - 1. Against Actuals & Exchange for Swap/Option Wholesale trades must only be submitted with a single instrument.
 If a transaction is submitted with an Against Actual or Exchange for Swap trade type and any selected Strategy Code, the transaction is rejected by Optiq. - 2.
 Any LIS Transaction must be of volume above the LIS threshold defined for each contract and is available in the referential data.
 The volume for individual submissions participating in the transaction must meet the rules that apply depending on the Contract and Strategy type liquidity category set by ESMA.
-Annexe Two "Exchange Recognized Strategies" of the Trading Procedures identifies strategy types that are treated as eligible for processing as an illiquid package at all times, or only under the expiry conditions. - a.
-If the Transaction is an individual LIS trade - i. for a liquid instrument, its volume must be above the LIS threshold - ii. for an illiquid instruments, no specific size conditions or checks apply - b.
-If the Transaction is a LIS Strategy trade - i. for a strategy type that is eligible to processing as an illiquid package at least a single leg of the transaction must be above the LIS threshold. - ii. for a strategy type that is not eligible to processing as an illiquid package volume of each individual leg must be above the LIS threshold - iii. for delta-neutral strategies only the Option leg must meet the LIS threshold.
+Annexe Two "Exchange Recognized Strategies" of the Trading Procedures identifies strategy types that are treated as eligible for processing as an illiquid package at all times, or only under the expiry conditions. - If the Transaction is an individual LIS trade: - For a liquid instrument, its volume must be above the LIS threshold. - For an illiquid instruments, no specific size conditions or checks apply. - If the Transaction is a LIS Strategy trade: - For a strategy type that is eligible to processing as an illiquid package at least a single leg of the transaction must be above the LIS threshold.

-8 Article 7 or COMMISSION DELEGATED REGULATION (EU) 2017/583 of 14 July 2016 supplementing Regulation (EU) No 600/2014 of the European Parliament and of the Council on markets in financial instruments with regard to regulatory technical standards on transparency requirements for trading venues and investment firms in respect of bonds, structured finance products, emission allowances and derivatives iv. for Options only - multiple reactors volume may be combined to reach the LIS threshold, allowing clients to aggregate responses in front of a single need for liquidity in a single execution.
+8 Article 7 or COMMISSION DELEGATED REGULATION (EU) 2017/583 of 14 July 2016 supplementing Regulation (EU) No 600/2014 of the European Parliament and of the Council on markets in financial instruments with regard to regulatory technical standards on transparency requirements for trading venues and investment firms in respect of bonds, structured finance products, emission allowances and derivatives

+- For a strategy type that is not eligible to processing as an illiquid package volume of each individual leg must be above the LIS threshold. - For delta-neutral strategies only the Option leg must meet the LIS threshold. - For Options only multiple reactors volume may be combined to reach the LIS threshold, allowing clients to aggregate responses in front of a single need for liquidity in a single execution.

 Note: Euronext Derivatives trading members have the ability in Optiq to aggregate small responses in front of a single need (whether offer or bid) above LIS threshold, within the same single execution.
 It allows Euronext Derivatives clients to internalize matching of smaller orders of their own customers (identified through individual Client Within Firm MifID 2 shortcodes) in front of a single LIS beneficiary on the Euronext Financial Derivatives (Index and Equity) Option markets.
-The execution is then processed on Euronext Exchange through the Optiq LIS facility, as any listed derivatives wholesale trade, benefitting from both standard clearing and regulatory framework.
+The execution is then processed on Euronext Exchange through the Optiq LIS facility, as any listed derivatives wholesale trade, benefitting from both standard clearing

-- 3. Prices of a transaction are validated when submitted by the initiator against: - a.
-Dynamic Collars of the Central Order Book for each individual instrument on which the transaction relies on, snapped at the time of the initiation time. - b.
-Daily or lifetime9 High/Low price recorded for each individual instrument on which the transaction relies on, snapped at the time of the initiation time. - c.
-In case of a LIS Strategy transaction, individual constituent prices are checked against the overall strategy price submitted based on the strategy formula.
+- 3. Prices of a transaction are validated when submitted by the initiator against: - Dynamic Collars of the Central Order Book for each individual instrument on which the transaction relies on, snapped at the time of the initiation time. - Daily or lifetime9 High/Low price recorded for each individual instrument on which the transaction relies on, snapped at the time of the initiation time. - In case of a LIS Strategy transaction, individual constituent prices are checked against the overall strategy price submitted based on the strategy formula.